dagger907/cinsyc/README.md

 Some scripts have a "#NOTE".
 Read the "#NOTE".

-First time, run scripts in this order: dochecksys.sh, sendwarnings.sh, dosendwarnings.sh Run scripts in this order: tarsyscollect.sh, dochecksys.sh, sendwarnings.sh, dosendwarnings.sh
+First time, run scripts in this order: dochecksys.sh, sendwarnings.sh, dosendwarnings.sh

+Then run scripts in this order: tarsyscollect.sh, dochecksys.sh, sendwarnings.sh, dosendwarnings.sh

 checksys.sh: